caraml-dev/merlin/docs/user-guide/standard_transformer.md

     - var_name_1
     - var_name_2
 ```
-`tableNames` and `variableNames` are fields that list of table name and variables that declared on request or response payload, if `autoload` part of `preprocess` it will try to load information from request payload, otherwise it will load from response payload.
+`tableNames` and `variableNames` are fields that list table name and variables declaration.
+If `autoload` is part of `preprocess` pipeline, it will try to load those declared table and variables from request payload, otherwise it will load from model response payload.

 ## Transformation Stage